Red Ruthenia

 Red Ruthenia, also called Red Rus' or Red Russia, (Note: In some older English-language literature, Red Russia is used as a synonym for Red Ruthenia, although the latter was eventually favoured by authors.
 For example, in his 1916 book on Poland, George Slocombe narrated how Bolesław II the Bold of Poland briefly took control of the Cherven Cities in the mid-11th century: "On two occasions Boleslaw restored Izaslaw, Grand Duke of Kieff, to the throne from which that ruler had been driven by his insurgent brothers.
 The Polish King's price for this assistance was the province of Red Russia, or, as it should more strictly be called, Red Ruthenia, which, however, did not long remain a part of Poland."
 After the 1917 October Revolution, Red Russia became a synonym for Soviet Russia in English.)
 (Note: Червона Русь; Ruś Czerwona; Ruthenia Rubra; Russia Rubra; Червoнная Русь or Красная Русь; Rutenia Roșie.) is a term used since the Middle Ages for the south-western principalities of Kievan Rus', namely the Principality of Peremyshl and the Principality of Belz.
 It is closely related to the term Cherven Cities ("Red Cities").
-(Note: 'Galicia remains in Poland for over four hundreds years [after 1393], where it becomes known as "Red Ruthenia", named after the "Red Strongholds" (also called "Cherven Cities") in its western region.')
+(Note: 'Galicia remains in Poland for over four hundred years [after 1393], where it becomes known as "Red Ruthenia", named after the "Red Strongholds" (also called "Cherven Cities") in its western region.')

 First mentioned by that name in a Polish chronicle of 1321, Red Ruthenia was the portion of Ruthenia incorporated into Poland by Casimir the Great during the 14th century.
 Following the Mongol invasion of Kievan Rus' in the 13th century, Red Ruthenia was contested by the Grand Duchy of Lithuania (the Gediminids), the Kingdom of Poland (the Piasts), the Kingdom of Hungary and the Kingdom of Galicia–Volhynia.
 After the Galicia–Volhynia Wars, for about 400 years, most of Red Ruthenia became part of Poland as the Ruthenian Voivodeship.

-Nowadays, the region comprises parts of western Ukraine and adjoining parts of south-eastern Poland.
+Nowadays, the region comprises parts of western Ukraine and adjoining parts of south-eastern Poland, as well as a small area of Belarus in Polesia (via the Chełm Land).
 It has also sometimes included parts of Lesser Poland, Podolia, Right-bank Ukraine and Volhynia.
 Centred on Przemyśl and Belz, it has included major cities such as: Chełm, Zamość, Rzeszów, Krosno and Sanok (now all in Poland), as well as Lviv and Ternopil (now in Ukraine).